mcintyre321/Noodles/Noodles/Views/Shared/Noodles/_README.txt

-﻿These views override the ones that would be loaded from the WebNoodle assembly.
+﻿These views override the ones that would be loaded from the Noodles assembly.
 If you don't want to customise them, you can safely delete this folder.